-Survey of British Literature I Survey of British literature from
+Survey of British Literature I

 Survey of British literature from the Anglo-Saxon period through eighteenth century.
 The course explores such genres as epic, romance, drama, poetry, essay, and novel, familiarizing students with the range of traditions that constitute our British heritage and contribute to American cultural identity.
 Students analyze literary works within their critical, historical, and cultural contexts, developing an understanding of ideas basic to the humanities.